-Most of the methods used for collecting and analyzing water samples are described in the TWRIs.
-A list of TWRIs is provided in this report.
+Most of the methods used for collecting and analyzing water samples are described in the TWRIs, which may be accessed from http://water.usgs.gov/pubs/twri/.

-One sample can define adequately the water quality at a given time if the mixture of solutes throughout the stream cross-section is homogeneous.
+One sample can define adequately the water quality at a given time if the mixture of solutes throughout the stream cross section is homogeneous.
 However, the concentration of solutes at different locations in the cross section may vary widely with different rates of water discharge, depending on the source of material and the turbulence and mixing of the stream.
 Some streams must be sampled at several verticals to obtain a representative sample needed for an accurate mean concentration and for use in calculating load.